Monday, August 25, 2008

 An example of the huge amount of time it takes to accomplish business here is we have been trying to close on a private house purchase for over 5 months.
 It will be another month before all this is complete.
 This is the purchase by a private individual which will provide a home for our American workers here and guest housing for visiting professors.

+So we continue to press ahead, know that all will be done in God's time.
+We are confident that our Lord is Lord of all including business dealings in Venezuela.
 In the meantime, we prepare for August Seminary, Graduation and a mission team from Mount Pisgah UMC and McEachern UMC.
 The difficulties do not make the the work any less rewarding, only more challenging.
 However, through the training provided by Seminario Wesleyano de Venezuela and the work of the United Methodist Church of Venezuela, the church continues to grow, lives are saved and the poor are served.
 Pray for the work.